Common Dram Shop Liability Scenario: Drunk Driving Accidents

-- The attorney conducts an initial investigation concerning the facts of the case.
+- The attorney conducting an initial investigation concerning the facts of the case.

-- A demand letter is sent and settlement negotiations begin
+- A demand letter being sent and settlement negotiations beginning

 Importantly, all dram shop cases must be filed in a court of law within the two-year time period prescribed by the applicable statute of limitations.
-Thus, you should contact an attorney as soon as possible to ensure that your rights to pursue compensation for your injuries aren’t eliminated by Texas law.
+This means you should contact an attorney as soon as possible to ensure that your rights to pursue compensation for your injuries aren't eliminated by the passage of time.

-Enlisting the help an attorney also maximizes the amount of evidence that can be recovered.
-Tracking down witnesses at the bar, making sure documents are not destroyed, as well as ascertaining who has insurance, and for how much, all need to begin as soon as possible after an accident.
-Only an attorney has the training necessary to make sure that all of these things happen.
+Enlisting the help of an attorney also maximizes the amount of evidence that can be recovered.
+Tracking down witnesses at the bar, making sure documents are not destroyed, and ascertaining who has insurance in what amount, all need to begin as soon as possible after an accident.
+Only an experienced dram shop attorney has the training necessary to make sure that all of these things happen.

 Other articles about Texas dram shop cases that may be helpful: